 A Closer Look at Carbon and Hydrogen atoms

-Carbon Atom: The carbon atom has four unpaired electrons in it’s outer shell.
+Carbon Atom: The carbon atom has four unpaired electrons in its outer shell.
 This means that it can form up to four covalent bonds.
-The diagram in the right with four lines shows that carbon is available to form four covalent bonds.
-Four atoms could attach themselves to carbon atom by doing covalent bond with it.
+The diagram on the right with four lines shows that carbon is available to form four covalent bonds.
+Four atoms could attach themselves to a carbon atom by doing a covalent bond with them.

 Example of the Simplest Hydrocarbon

 The most simple hydrocarbon consists of only one carbon atom.
 As the carbon atom can form 4 covalent bonds, so it bonds covalently with 4 other hydrogen atoms.
-And this the product below which is formed.
-It’s name is methane.
-Do not worry about the naming too much, I will cover that part in great detail later on this blog.
+And this is the product below which is formed.
+Its name is methane.
+Do not worry about the naming too much, I will cover that part in great detail later on in this blog.